 For information as to what a passenger arriving from a Category 2 country can expect at Dublin Airport, please click here.

 COVID-19 Testing Facilities at Dublin Airport

 Two private companies, Roc Doc Health Check and Randox are providing RT-PCR and Rapid Antigen COVID-19 testing at Dublin Airport. *Please note COVID-19 tests at the testing facilities located at Dublin Airport need to be pre-booked in advance through the service providers.
 It is not possible to get a test without booking in advance.
 For more information on how to pre-book a COVID-19 test, please follow the details below.

 Randox (Pre-booked appointments, tests performed in clinic)

-- PCR test €99 with results available the next day.
+- PCR test €89 with results available the next day.

 - When arriving at the airport, follow the directional signage for Terminal 2 parking.
 A detailed video can be found here.